alohamujeeb/alohamujeeb.github.io/docs/linux/protocols/quic.md

 ### <font color='red'> 7.3 MPTCP dependence on IP</font>

+**1. MPTCP and Subflows:**<br>
+Multipath TCP (MPTCP) allows a single TCP connection to use multiple network interfaces (subflows) simultaneously.
+Each subflow is tied to an IP address pair (source and destination).

+**2. IP Address Change on One Interface:**<br>
-- If in MPTCP one network interface’s IP address changes, the protocol can seamlessly **switch to other active subflows** tied to different IPs, maintaining the connection without interruption.
+If one interface's IP address changes (for example, due to moving from one Wi-Fi network to another), MPTCP can detect that the subflow tied to the old IP is no longer usable.
+However, if there are other active subflows on different IP addresses, MPTCP can seamlessly switch traffic to those subflows, maintaining the session without interruption.

+**3. Both Interfaces Change IPs Without New Subflows:**<br>
-- However, if after some time (e.g., 10 minutes) the IP address of the other interface also changes, and no new subflows are established using the updated IPs, both original subflows become **unusable**.
+If after some time, the other interface also changes its IP address, and MPTCP does not establish new subflows using the updated IP addresses, the original subflows become invalid.
+Since the MPTCP session depends on at least one active and reachable subflow, if all subflows are unusable, the session cannot continue.

+**4. Session Timeout and Connection Loss:**<br>
-- At this point, since there are no valid paths left, the MPTCP session will eventually time out and the connection will be lost, **requiring the application to reconnect**.
+Without any valid subflows, MPTCP will eventually time out.
+The connection will be lost, and the application will need to establish a new connection.

+<font color='green'>**This is where QUIC shines**:</font><br>
+QUIC is truly independenct of IP andif some or all IPs change, still the connection is intact.

 ---